 Investment in the Company carries with it a degree of risk.
 The value of Shares and the income from them may go down as well as up, and investors may not get back the amount invested.
 Past performance is no indicator of future performance and is no guarantee for future returns.
 Investment risks from market and currency losses cannot be excluded.
-Investors should note that an investment in those Sub-Funds which may invest more than 20% of their Net Asset Value in Emerging Markets and/or more than 30% of their Net Asset Value in below investment grade securities should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.
-Investment risk factors for an investor to consider are set out under the heading "Special Considerations and Risk Factors" below.
+Investors should note that an investment in those Sub-Funds which may invest more than 20% of their Net Asset Value in Emerging Markets and/or more than 30% of their Net Asset Value in below investment grade securities should not constitute a substantial proportion of an investor to consider are set out under the heading "Special Considerations and Risk Factors" below.